100% American Made -High Quality

 are pulled.
 Making electricity needs medium-high RPMs at the

 the true wind speed, usually much slower.
 These are called "drag

 turbines".
 Good turbines rely on aerodynamic lift to turn

 them: the forces involved are greater, and the blades can spin

-many times faster than the wind, just as a catamaran
+many times faster than the wind, just as a catamaran can sail

 A blade with tip-speed ratio (TSR) of 5 will spin 50mph in a

 direction of that wind moves closer to the blade's rotational

-plane the faster it spins; likewise, the blade tip
+plane the faster it spins; likewise, the blade tip sees a faster

-Some air goes along the convex back, some goes along the
+air goes along the convex back, some goes along the concave front.

 The concave side air slows down, generating a net positive air

-speeds up, creating a net (and stronger) negative air
+up, creating a net (and stronger) negative air pressure.
+Both

 There's a fairly narrow window of apparent wind direction or

-The flow along its sides must be smooth, and it
+The flow along its sides must be smooth, and it must remain attached

 Wind turbine designers have developed numerous strategies to